GShwartz/HandsOff-OLD/README.md

 <b>ME TOO!</b> <br /><br />
 This is where <b>HandsOff</b> comes in. <br />
 The entire idea behind this solution is that the other side only holds the <b>phone</b> and nothing else<br />
-(Future add-ons will include locking the client's mouse and keyboard while you handle the tech issue).
+(Future add-ons will include locking the client's mouse and keyboard while you handle the tech issue). <br />
+You can also perform maintenance on the remote station and update the station's client remotely.
+* Since this is a pet project I don't have any steady hosting space to hold the exe files so I added a feature <br />
+  that allows you to manually enter the new download url. <br />

 ---
 ### About